shakfu/chimera/docs/dev/server.md

 ### Longer-term

-9. **Web chat UI.** Either:
-   - Re-enable `LLAMA_BUILD_WEBUI=ON` in `manage.py` and serve the
-     baked-in assets.
-Binary grows ~11 MB.
-Simplest.
-   - Ship assets next to the binary and route `GET /` plus `GET /{index.html, bundle.js, bundle.css}` through cpp-httplib's static-file machinery.
-Smaller binary; install complexity.
+1. **Web chat UI — chimera-specific UX.** The upstream-style embed (Variant A, `CHIMERA_WEBUI_EMBED=ON`) is **shipped** — see § 7 below and `docs/dev/webui.md`.
+What's still open is Variant B: a chimera-aware UI that exposes the routes upstream's UI doesn't know about (audio, images, vector store, persisted chats).
+The `--public-path` flag is the entry point; the actual UI is the missing piece.

-10. **SSE for image generation progress.** OpenAI's spec doesn't define SSE for `/v1/images/*`; some clients invent extensions.
+2. **SSE for image generation progress.** OpenAI's spec doesn't define SSE for `/v1/images/*`; some clients invent extensions.
 SD reports progress step-by-step via its callback (which we currently route to stderr).
 Adding an `event: progress` SSE stream alongside the final `data:` payload is technically straightforward — the question is which client convention to follow.

-11. **Multi-tenancy.** Multiple LLMs loadable simultaneously, route by request's `model` field.
+3. **Multi-tenancy.** Multiple LLMs loadable simultaneously, route by request's `model` field.
 Today we set `model_alias` to the loaded name and ignore `model`.
 Doing this properly is the `is_router_server` path in upstream's `server.cpp`; effectively a rewrite of `command_serve`.
+See `docs/dev/server-router-mode.md` for the wontfix decision record.

-12. **HTTPS direct serving.** `--ssl-cert-file` / `--ssl-key-file`.
+4. **HTTPS direct serving.** `--ssl-cert-file` / `--ssl-key-file`.
 The machinery is in cpp-httplib; would mean wiring it through `server_http_context::init`.
 Most deployments will use a reverse proxy instead.

-13. **Authentication beyond `--api-key`.** The current single-key bearer-token check is enough for "behind a VPN"; multi-tenant deployments will want JWT or per-key rate limiting.
+5. **Authentication beyond `--api-key`.** The current single-key bearer-token check is enough for "behind a VPN"; multi-tenant deployments will want JWT or per-key rate limiting.

-14. **Reorganize `chimera_serve.cpp`** if it keeps growing.
-The current ~600 LOC handles five LLM routes + one audio route + three image routes + signal wiring + helpers.
-Threshold for splitting: when a new modality lands and the file crosses ~1000 LOC, split into `chimera_serve.cpp` (route registration + lifecycle) plus per-modality handler files (`serve_audio.cpp`, `serve_images.cpp`).
+(Item formerly numbered 14 — "reorganize chimera_serve.cpp if it keeps growing past ~600 LOC" — shipped in 0.1.5; the file was split from 2249 LOC into `chimera_serve.cpp` plus five per-modality TUs (`chimera_serve_audio.cpp`, `chimera_serve_images.cpp`,
+`chimera_serve_rag.cpp`, `chimera_serve_chat_persist.cpp`,
+`chimera_serve_chats_read.cpp`).
+The current `chimera_serve.cpp` is
+the route-registration + lifecycle backbone.)

 ---